Home | News | Books | Speeches | Places | Resources | Education | Index | Search

 Lincoln, who would not meet Grant in person until the following year, already wrote about him in glowing terms.
 In a May 26, 1863 letter to his friend Isaac Arnold, he referred to Grant's possible capture of Vicksburg, saying, "his campaign from the beginning of this month up to the twenty second day of it, is one of the most brilliant in the world."

-In December 1866, Joseph Gillespie, a legal colleague of Lincoln's from Illinois, mentioned this letter when writing to Lincoln's law partner.
-He wrote, "It required no effort on his part to admit another man's superiority, and his admission that General Grant was right and he was wrong about operations in Vicksburg was not intended for effect as some suppose but was perfectly in character."
+In December 1866 the year after Lincoln's death, Joseph Gillespie, a legal colleague of Lincoln's from Illinois, mentioned this letter when writing to Lincoln's law partner.
+"It required no effort on his part to admit another man's superiority, and his admission that General Grant was right and he was wrong about operations in Vicksburg was not intended for effect as some suppose but was perfectly in character."

 Major General Grant